MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

 ## Contributors

-*This article is being updated and maintained by Microsoft.
+*This article is maintained by Microsoft.
 It was originally written by the following contributors.*

 Principal authors: